-- Provide written notification (health record) to the school of an at-risk student's allergies that pose a serious threat to the student. - Confer with qualified school representatives to develop a plan that reasonably accommodates the at-risk student's needs throughout the school campus and facilities. - Provide the school with written medical documentation, instructions, and medications as directed by a physician or health care professional. - Include a photograph of the student on the written form.

-- Provide properly labeled medications and replacement medications, as required after use or upon expiration. - Review policies/procedures with the school representatives, the child's physician, and the student (if age-appropriate) after a reaction has occurred. - Provide and update current emergency contact information. - Educate the child in the self-management of his/her allergy including the following: - -safe and unsafe foods and exposures - -strategies for avoiding exposure to unsafe foods or other items such as sharing foods with others or consuming food or drink where ingredients are unknown - -symptoms of allergic reactions - -how and when to tell an adult he/she may be having an allergy-related problem - -how to read food labels (if age-appropriate)
+- Provide written notification (health record) to the school of an at-risk student's allergies that pose a serious threat to the student. - Confer with qualified school representatives to develop a plan that reasonably accommodates the at-risk student's needs throughout the school campus and facilities. - Provide the school with written medical documentation, instructions, and medications as directed by a physician or health care professional. - Provide properly labeled medications and replacement medications, as required after use or upon expiration. - Review policies/procedures with the school representatives, the child's physician, and the student (if age-appropriate) after a reaction has occurred. - Provide and update current emergency contact information. - Educate the child in the self-management of his/her allergy including the following: - -safe and unsafe foods and exposures - -strategies for avoiding exposure to unsafe foods or other items such as sharing foods with others or consuming food or drink where ingredients are unknown - -symptoms of allergic reactions - -how and when to tell an adult he/she may be having an allergy-related problem -how to read food labels (if age-appropriate)